coreybruyere/530-framework/README.md

 * Organize your css files into sections like **base rules**, **layout rules**, and **modules** so that the styling will be flexible and easily maintainable.

 ####[MVCSS] (http://mvcss.github.io/) - A Sass based CSS architecture and style guide.

-Ok, now that you're familiar with those concepts, are you hungry for some burrito?

-### What is css-burrito?
-css-burrito is a sass template to help integrate suggested best practices into any project.

-To use this template, just delete your current stylesheets directory (or whatever the folder that houses your CSS files is named), and replace it with this one.
-Then update your path on your projects index page if necessary.

-**Note for Rails Users:**
-Any new ```.scss``` files that are created by generating Rails controls will not be used, and can be deleted.

 ###What is in this burrito?